BraveParrot-8/Temperature_Humidity_Sensor_IOT/README.md

 By following these steps, you will have Python, Node.js, Visual Studio Code, the PyMakr extension, and the latest MicroPython firmware set up for your Raspberry Pi Pico.
 You are now ready to start coding and uploading programs to your microcontroller.

 ## Putting everything together
 This diagram showcases the process of connecting the DHT11 sensor to the Raspberry Pi Pico WH using a breadboard.
-In this diagram i used a dht22 because the program i used diden't have dht11 as a sensor.
+In this diagram, I used a DHT22 because the program I used didn't have the DHT11 sensor available.

 <img src = 'https://github.com/BraveParrot-8/Temperature_Humidity_Sensor_IOT/blob/main/img/Sensor_Diagram.png?raw=true'>